-All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed on page 80 of this catalog.
-Students majoring in Russian must complete a minor in another field to be ap-
+All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed on page 82 of this catalog.

+Students majoring in Russian must complete a minor in another field to be approved by the departmental adviser in Russian.